 About this course

-You will study medicine over 4 years and draw on your existing knowledge and experience as train to be a doctor.
+You will study medicine over 4 years and draw on your existing knowledge and experience to train to be a doctor.
 You'll be part of a small group of graduates embarking on this intensive but rewarding programme.
 You'll get clinical experience from the first weeks of your course, meeting patients in hospital and primary care settings.

 This graduate entry medicine degree is designed to support graduates to achieve excellent learning outcomes over 4 years instead of the usual 5.
 You can apply with any 2:1 degree or equivalent qualification, including arts and humanities degrees.